 5) selection of the reported result.
 Each question had four possible responses: "yes", "probably yes", "probably no", "no", and “no information”.
 For a better understanding, "definitively yes" was interpreted as low risk of bias; "probably yes" and "probably no" as unclear, and "definitively no" as a high risk of bias.

-The overall risk of bias was calculated based on the responses to each of the seven questions.
-Studies with at least one question considered as "high risk of bias" were judged to be at a high overall risk of bias; studies with at least two questions at "unclear risk of bias" and without questions assessed as "high risk of bias" were considered to be at the unclear overall risk of bias.
-Those studies with questions classified as "low risk of bias" without any "unclear" or "high risk of bias" questions were considered to be at the low overall risk of bias.
-This approach has been used before3.
+The overall risk of bias was calculated based on the responses to each of the five domains.
+Studies with at least one domain considered as "high risk of bias" or with multiple domains considered as "some concerns" in a way that substantially lowers confidence in the result were judged to be at a high overall risk of bias; studies with at least one domain at "some concerns" were considered to be at the some concerns overall risk of bias.
+Those studies with all domains classified as "low risk of bias" without any "some concerns" or "high risk of bias" domains were considered to be at the low overall risk of bias.
+This approach has been used before.

 Certainty in the body of evidence

 The quality or certainty of the evidence was assessed with the "Grading of Recommendations Assessment, Development, and Evaluation" (GRADE) approach4.
 This assessment reflects the confidence level that the effect sizes or estimates from this systematic review are correct.